-The project is not anticipated to violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality nor decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin as the project proposes to install a microwave relay tower, and thus is not in conflict with hydrological or water quality in the project vicinity.
+The project site is intended to provide high self-supporting microwave relay tower intended to gather information for the Panoche Water District.
+It is not expected to violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality nor substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin.

 - C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - 1.
 Result in substantial erosion or siltation on or off site? - 2.
-Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off site? - 3.
-Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff; or - 4.
+Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off site? - Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff; or - 4.
 Impede or redirect flood flows? - D. In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation; or